michaelbull/material-bottom-nav/README.md

 ```

 The `$hide-inactive-labels` argument defaults to `false`.
 It is used to hide the
-text label of any inactive action's, as suggested by the
+text label of any inactive actions, as suggested by the
 [style specification][style-spec] if you have more than three actions visible.

 Given the example above, the mixin will register style rules for the following